Roll20/roll20-character-sheets/Basic Fantasy RPG - Expanded/Readme.md

 March 10 - Removed all sheetworkers and add some additional UI.

+April 9 - Added additional modifier fields and tweaked the UI some.

 **Credit Where Credit is Due**
 The CSS and much of the layout is lifted from the work of allenmaher's BECMI sheet who lifted the excellent work of John Myles (@Actoba on roll20) and the 5e Dungeons and Dragons sheet.